angarsky/diveintopython/learn/file_handling/xml.md

 ## How to Convert XML to CSV

-To convert XML to [csv](https://docs.python.org/3/library/csv.html), you can use the `xml.etree.ElementTree` module and the [csv](https://docs.python.org/3/library/csv.html) module.
+To convert XML to CSV, you can use the `xml.etree.ElementTree` module and the [csv](https://docs.python.org/3/library/csv.html) module.
 Here are two code examples to help you get started:

 ### Example 1: Using ElementTree and CSV modules